vvaltchev/tilck/docs/contributing.md

 good-enough to be merged into Tilck's source.
 The only thing that contributors need to do is to keep a single commit into the topic branch and save changes to it with `git commit --amend` and then update the remote branch with `push --force`.
-(Note for people scaried by the force push and re-writing of history: the history of *private* topic branches does **not** matter.
+(Note for people scaried by the force push and history re-writing: the history of *private* branches does **not** matter.
 Git is designed to be used that way.
-Those branches are deleted once are merged into the master branch.
-The history that must not be re-written is the one of *public* branches.)
+Private branches are deleted once merged into the master branch.
+The history that must not be re-written is the one of *public* branches, that are supposed to persist and being used by multiple people.)

 #### Model 2
 Using model 2 means making the logical steps as small as possible and always separate